Who are we and what do we do?

 Governing Body Meetings

-Full Governing Body meetings take place six times a year during which the business of the school is discussed.
+Full Governing Body meetings take place usually six times a year during which the business of the school is discussed.
 Each meeting contains detailed information about the standards and achievements of the pupils (including a breakdown of vulnerable groups); safeguarding; financial management; health & safety; staffing and professional development.
+The FGB monitor, review and challenge pupil progress and attainment data and provide strategic oversight of the delivery of the school curriculum.
 The FGB monitors the School Improvement Plan at each meeting, evaluating the strategic development of the school.
 The Governing Body also timetables in the opportunity for subject leaders and members of the Senior Team to provide information about the areas of responsibility they hold.

 In addition we hold separate Resources Team meetings to focus more specifically on school finances.